aridyckovsky/aridyckovsky/README.md

-While my scientific pursuits are squarely situated in psychology and organizational behavior, my past experiences in physics, finance, food culture, and technology are wholly resopnsible for bringing me to this point.
+While my scientific pursuits are squarely situated in psychology and organizational behavior, my past experiences in physics, finance, food culture, and technology are wholly responsible for bringing me to this point.

 ### Contact